 \section{Abstract}

-We study dynamic discrete choice models, where a commonly studied problem involves estimating parameters of agent reward functions (also known as ``structural'' parameters), using agent behavioral data.
+In dynamic discrete choice models, a commonly studied problem is estimating parameters of agent reward functions (also known as ``structural'' parameters) using agent behavioral data.
+This task is also known as inverse reinforcement learning.
 Maximum likelihood estimation for such models requires dynamic programming, which is limited by the curse of dimensionality~\citep{bellman1957markovian}.
 In this work, we present a novel algorithm that provides a data-driven method for selecting and aggregating states, which lowers the computational and sample complexity of estimation.
 Our method works in two stages.
-In the first stage, we use a flexible inverse reinforcement learning approach to estimate agent Q-functions.
-We use these estimated Q-functions, along with a clustering algorithm, to select a subset of states that are the most pivotal for driving changes in Q-functions.
-In the second stage, with these selected "aggregated" states, we conduct maximum likelihood estimation using a commonly used nested fixed-point algorithm~\citep{rust1987optimal}.
+First, we estimate agent Q-functions, and leverage them alongside a clustering algorithm to select a subset of states that are most pivotal for driving changes in Q-functions.
+Second, with these selected "aggregated" states, we conduct maximum likelihood estimation using a popular nested fixed-point algorithm~\citep{rust1987optimal}.
 The proposed two-stage approach mitigates the curse of dimensionality by reducing the problem dimension.
 Theoretically, we derive finite-sample bounds on the associated estimation error, which also characterize the trade-off of computational complexity, estimation error, and sample complexity.
 We demonstrate the empirical performance of the algorithm in two classic dynamic discrete choice estimation applications.